gvishal18/WinformUser/README.md

 In this an admin user have the access to modify and change the status of any user and giving preferences to them to access to modify the user and to change the status of the user.
 # To start using this, first you have to run the APIUser project for sending and getting the response from the API.
+# The git link for the APIUser is https://github.com/gvishal18/apiuser
 # For modifying the user, the user who have preference to modify can modify any user details by double clicking the datagridview.
   by double clicking form will pop-up displaying the details of the user and the extra field of two checkbox, one is the modify and other is status change, by checking the checkbox and updating the user, this sets the preference for the user.